JAMS Clause WorkbookA Guide to Drafting Dispute Resolution Clauses for Commercial Contracts

 In international arbitrations, the prevailing practice is that depositions are not permitted.
 But it also is true in international arbitrations that written witness statements are normally used in lieu of oral direct testimony and that these written statements are exchanged well in advance of the hearing on the merits.
 This procedure can go far in obviating any need for depositions.

 In domestic commercial arbitrations, limited depositions of key witnesses can significantly shorten cross-examination and shorten the hearing on the merits.
-This is the reason why JAMS domestic Arbitration Rule 17(a) provides that each party may take one deposition of another party and may apply to take additional depositions, if deemed necessary.
+This is the reason why JAMS Comprehensive Arbitration Rule 17(a) provides that each party may take one deposition of another party and may apply to take additional depositions, if deemed necessary.

 If not carefully controlled, however, depositions in domestic arbitration can become extremely expensive, wasteful and time-consuming.
 The following language in a dispute resolution clause of a domestic agreement can enable the parties to enjoy the benefits of depositions while at the same time keeping them well under control: